Maple Mustard Pork Tenderloin requires only 3 ingredients. It's perfect for a weeknight dinner or an elevated Easter meal!

 What substitutions can I make for this Maple Mustard Pork Tenderloin?

-- No maple?
+- Out of maple?
 Use honey!
 Honey mustard is always a delicious combination.

 Is this recipe meal prep-friendly?